EYBlockchain/nightfall_3/README.md

 ```

+_Note, we haven't yet recalculated the path from leafIndex = 1 (nodeValue = 16.0) to the root_.

-But this visualisation is misleading, because most of this data wasn't stored in persistent storage.
+The above visualisation is misleading, because most of this data wasn't stored in persistent storage.
 In actual fact all the smart contract knows is:

 ```
 // Data known by the smart contract (or implied, in the case of all the 0's):

                               nodeValues                                     frontier

                                    ?                                           [    ,
                   /                                    \
                  ?
 0                           ,